 Charles Blanc; bought for 20 pounds from Colnaghi, April 1863 by William Stirling, Keir (later Stirling-Maxwell); Archibald Stirling; Mr. and Mrs. Philip Hofer, Cambridge, MA; purchased from R. M. Light, Boston, June 12, 1974 (original vote June 13, 1973).

-Gift of Miss Ellen Stillman and the M. and M. Karolik Fund
+Museum purchase with funds donated by Miss Ellen Stillman and the M. and M. Karolik Fund